 You wake up in your bed in the morning with dry clothes, no memory of how you got there, and an aching in your chest.
 ‘Maybe it was just a dream,’ you think as you sit at the end of your bed, looking blankly at your wall.
 Images of the night flash through your mind and make your blood run cold.
 It couldn’t have been real, right?
 You send a text to each of the boys like you normally would when you woke up.

 Y/N: You’d never believe the crazy dream I had last night.
 Text me when you can!

 A knock sounds on your bedroom door as you set your phone aside.
 You mother pops her head in and looks at with worry.
 You furrow your eyebrows and frown at the look she gives you, walking over to her.

 “Something wrong, Mom?” you ask.

 “Why don’t you come downstairs and talk with us, sweetheart,” she smiles at you warily.
 You feel nervousness set in as you nod and follow her down the stairs.
-When you stop you see your dad in the living room, staring at the muted TV solemnly.
+When you stop, you see your dad in the living room staring at the muted TV solemnly.
 A news report shows pictures of the seven friends you had just texted.

 “What’s going on?” you look at both of your parents for an answer.

 “It seems your friends are missing, of course, no one knows for sure yet.
 They could have just run off for the weekend,” you mother tells you, you can hear the concern in her voice.
-“Sweetie, you wouldn’t happen to know where they are would you?”
+“Sweetie, you wouldn’t happen to know where they are, would you?”

 In that moment, time stops and your heart clenches.
-You try to steady yourself with one of the chairs before your knees give out.
+You try to steady yourself with one of the chairs before your knees gave out.
 Numbness fills your body and you feel as though you can’t breathe.

 “I-I don’t know.
 They aren’t the kind of people who would just run off…” panic fills you as you look at the faces of your friends on the bright screen of the TV.
 You couldn’t believe your eyes.
 It was real.
 It had all been real.